-In February 2016 the FASB issued Accounting Standards Update No. 2016-02 (ASU 2016-02): Leases, effective the first quarter of 2020.
+In February 2016 the FASB issued Accounting Standards Update No. 2016-02 (ASU 2016-02): Leases, effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 ASU 2016-02 was issued in three parts: Section A, "Leases: Amendments to the FASB Accounting Standards Codification," Section B, "Conforming Amendments Related to Leases: Amendments to the FASB Accounting Standards Codification," and Section C, "Background Information and Basis for Considerations."
 The most significant change for lessees is the requirement under the new guidance to recognize right-of-use assets and lease liabilities for all leases not considered short-term leases.
 Other changes in the new guidance include: (a) defining initial direct costs to only include those incremental costs that would not have been incurred if the lease had not been entered into, (b) requiring related party leases to be accounted for based on their legally enforceable terms and conditions, (c) eliminating the additional requirements that must be applied today to leases involving real estate and (d) revising the circumstances under which the transfer contract in a sale-leaseback transaction should be accounted for as the sale of an asset by the seller-lessee and the purchase of an asset by the buyer-lessor.
 In addition, leases are subject to new disclosure requirements.
 The Company is currently evaluating the impact of the pending adoption of ASU 2016-02 on the consolidated financial statements.

 In July 2015, the FASB issued Accounting Standards Update No. 2015-11 (ASU 2015-11): Simplifying the Measurement of Inventory, effective for annual and interim periods beginning after December 15, 2016.
 ASU 2015-11 changes the inventory measurement principle for entities using the first-in, first out (FIFO) or average cost methods.
 For entities utilizing one of these methods, the inventory measurement principle will change from lower of cost or market to the lower of cost and net realizable value.
-The Company is currently evaluating the provisions of ASU 2015-11 and assessing the impact, if any, it may have on the financial position and results of operations.
+The Company adopted and applied ASU 2015-11 during the year ended December 31, 2017 which did not have a material impact on the consolidated financial statements.